If your child loves animals, these books about animals is the list for you!

 “One Duck Stuck“ by Phyllis Root looks like an everyday book.
 But inside you will find a brilliantly repetitive storyline, that promotes teamwork, and mathematical skills!
 My students a few years ago were nuts about this book and yours will be too!

-“Inside a Zoo in the City” by Alyssa Satin Capucilli is a rebus read along.
+“Inside a Zoo in the City“ by Alyssa Satin Capucilli is a rebus read along.
 So children who can’t read words yet can help read this with pictures put right into the text!
 The story is repetitive and builds with one animal and page at a time.
-Preschoolers love these books and the repetitive nature of it makes it interactive and fun!
+Preschoolers love these books about animals and the repetitive nature of it makes it interactive and fun!

 “Duck on a Bike“ by David Shannon tickles my funny bone.
 I love this book, the message is awesome too.
 Just because it’s never been done before doesn’t mean that you shouldn’t try!
 Also how cute is a duck riding a bike?
 The illustrations are amazing and your child will love the farm animals.